snarfed/granary/README.md

 The library and REST API are both based on the [OpenSocial Activity Streams service](http://opensocial-resources.googlecode.com/svn/spec/2.0.1/Social-API-Server.xml#ActivityStreams-Service).

 Let's start with an example.
-This method call in the library:
+This code using the library:

 ```python
 from activitystreams_unofficial import twitter